A Cruel Angel's Thesis: Live performances

-In 2015, Takahashi sang "The Cruel Angel's Thesis" at the Anime Expo in Los Angeles, California, and in 2017 she performed it during Billboard Live in Tokyo, receiving a warm reception from the audience.
-On June 20, 2018, she performed the song during the Evangelion World Tour, which was organized to promote the song's re-release with restored and remastered audio along with "Tamashii no rufuran", on stages in Japan, France, and Hong Kong.
-In June 2019, Takahashi performed at the Japan Expo in Paris, singing songs from the Neon Genesis Evangelion soundtrack just before an official preview of the film Evangelion: 3.0 + 1.0 and in conjunction with the anime's release on Netflix.
-To mark the occasion, all of Neon Genesis Evangelion I, including "Zankoku na tenshi no these", was added to Spotify on June 21.
+In 2015, Takahashi sang "The Cruel Angel's Thesis" at the Anime Expo in Los Angeles, California, and in 2017 she sang the song during Billboard Live in Tokyo, receiving a warm reception from the audience.
+In 2018, the song was included in her Evangelion World Tour, which was organized to promote the re-release of "The Cruel Angel's Thesis" and "Soul's Refrain" using the original audio remastered from analog tapes, and included dates in Japan, France, and Hong Kong.
+On July 6, 2019, Takahashi appeared at the Japan Expo in Paris, singing songs from the Neon Genesis Evangelion soundtrack just before an official preview of the film Evangelion: 3.0 + 1.0.
+That year, Neon Genesis Evangelion I, including "Zankoku na tenshi no these", was added to Spotify on June 21.